PrefectHQ/prefect/docs/guides/host.md

 !!! note
     If you would like to host a Prefect server instance on Kubernetes, check out the prefect-server [Helm chart](https://github.com/PrefectHQ/prefect-helm/tree/main/charts/prefect-server).

-After installing Prefect, you get:
+After installing Prefect, you have:
 - a Python SDK client that can communicate with [Prefect Cloud](https://app.prefect.cloud)
 - an [API server](/api-ref/) instance backed by a database and a UI